devfcph/Receipts/README.md

    docker ps
    ```

    This will show you a list of running containers.
-Identify the container ID or name associated with your `receipt-processor` container.
+Identify the container ID or name associated with your `receipts_by_fcph` container.
 Then, stop the container using:

    ```sh
    docker stop <container-id-or-name>
    ```

-That's it!
-You've successfully set up and run your Dockerized Go application on your new environment.
-This approach keeps your local environment clean and isolated while allowing you to run your application consistently across different systems.